hmrc/self-employment-business-api/README.md

 ## To view the RAML

-To view documentation locally ensure the Self Employment Business API is running, and run api-documentation-frontend:
+To view documentation locally ensure the Self-Employment Business API is running, and run api-documentation-frontend:
 `./run_local_with_dependencies.sh`

 Then go to http://localhost:9680/api-documentation/docs/api/preview and use this port and version: